Miramar, Florida zoning

 Conservation District

-Reserved for uses compatible with ongoing conservation of natural resources; applies only to land designated Conservation on the FLUM (Sec.
-403.1.1).
+Only uses compatible with continuing conservation of natural resources; applies solely to land designated Conservation on the future land use map.

 - OSSpecial purpose